adzcai/zero-hour/README.md

   "test": "echo \"Error: no test specified\" && exit 1" },

-so when we use npm run dev it will use the webpack dev server with a config file specified.
+so when we use npm run dev it will use the webpack-dev-server with a config file as specified, storing everything in memory updating on the fly.
+Where as when we use webpack and the same config for dev it will actually build our application locally.

-next is to test the build so webpack dev server stores its files in memory and doesnt build anything that we can physically see in out ide we might want this just to have a reference about whats going on whats being created and where.

-we just use webpack and the same config for dev

-next is test but we will come to that later on. for now we need a basic dev setup.
+next is test but we will come to that later on. for now we need a basic dev setup but basically testing would be things like eslint to check our javascript. you could also use other testing frameworks that suit your applications needs.
+If your unsure read up on TDD or Test-Driven Development.

-create file webpack.config.dev.js
+Create a file called webpack.config.dev.js

-follow the information from the docs and the videos bearing in mind we are using the latest version of webpack so videos as reference but the docs take priority.
+Following the information from the docs and the videos, while bearing in mind we are using the latest version of webpack so we should refer to the docs for changes.

-so we want to use fixed variables to hold our requires as shown in the docs. but they use var but we are using es6 which allows access to let and const
+We need to use fixed variables or objects to hold our requires as shown in the docs.
+They use var but we are using es6 which allows access to let and const.

 https://blog.mariusschulz.com/2015/12/31/constant-variables-in-javascript-or-when-const-isnt-constant

-we have two options that i like to use to access files fs or path i stick to path with basic sites but have a look at fs and get used to it as you will need it in the future.
+We have two options that I like to use to access files, fs or path.
+I stick to path with basic sites but have a look at fs and get used to it as you will need it in the future.

-we need to initalise  our plugins we need for our development environment
+We need to initialize our plugins that we are going to need for our development environment

 const path = require('path'),st webpack = require('webpack');
 const HtmlWebpackPlugin = require('html-webpack-plugin');